benmneb/vomad.life/content/chiang-mai-food.md

 no website | [facebook](https://www.facebook.com/AnchanVegetarianRestaurant)

-<prominent-img src="chiang-mai-food/anchan" caption="Chaing Mai Eats presented Anchan Restaurant with an award for being Food Fight Champions of 2016."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/anchan" caption="Chaing Mai Eats presented Anchan Restaurant with an award for being Food Fight Champions of 2016."></prominent-img>

 Anchan Vegetarian is quite a popular, award-winning vegetarian restaurant.
 It has a history of very solid online reviews, with heaps of people raving about it online, so we were excited to go there.
 But after eating we were left wondering why it had ever been hyped up so much.